rainlanguage/dotrain/README.md

 ![](./assets/rainlang-banner.svg)

-# **Rain Language**
+# **Rain Language Composer and LSP**
-The Rain language server protocol ([LSP](https://microsoft.github.io/language-server-protocol/)) implementation (language services) and .rain composer written in rust and made available for NodeJs and broswers through [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/) in Typescript/Javascript which makes it well suited for editors and IDEs (as it is used in Rainlang vscode and codemirror language extension).
+The Rain language server protocol ([LSP](https://microsoft.github.io/language-server-protocol/)) services implementation (language services) and .rain composer written in rust and made available for NodeJs and broswers through [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/) in Typescript/Javascript which makes it well suited for editors and IDEs (as it is used in Rainlang vscode and codemirror language extension).
 - Dotrain specs can be found [here](https://github.com/rainlanguage/specs/blob/main/dotrain.md)
 - Rainlang specs can be found [here](https://github.com/rainlanguage/specs/blob/main/rainlang.md)
 - Dotrain has been implemented for vscode and codemirror, see [rainlang-vscode](https://github.com/rainlanguage/rainlang-vscode) and [rainlang-codemirror](https://github.com/rainlanguage/rainlang-codemirror) repositories for more details.